shotgunsoftware/tk-core/docs/platform.rst

 ---------------------------------------

 A Toolkit engine connects a runtime environment such as a DCC with the rest of the Toolkit ecosystem.
-As the engine starts up, it loads the various associated apps and frameworks defined in the configuration and acts a host for all these objects, ensuring that they can operate in a consistent fashion across integrations.
+As the engine starts up, it loads the various associated apps and frameworks defined in the configuration and acts as a host for all these objects, ensuring that they can operate in a consistent fashion across integrations.

 **Information for App Developers**